 You're requesting a review at Ye Olde Sleeping Village, and you want to do it right.
 Why?
 To avoid being shuffled into the deepest recesses of the promo pit.
 If you want to maximize your chances of being reviewed, the following is a brief breakdown of what you need to send, and where you need to send it.
 Hence: submission guidelines.

-Once you've compiled the following info into a tidy package, shoot an email to firstname.lastname@example.org, and--this is important--have a subject line that includes your band name and something indicating that it is, in fact, a review request.
-If you send via Instagram, I will direct you to our inbox.
+Once you've compiled the following info into a tidy package, shoot an email to email@example.com, and--this is important--have a subject line that includes your band name and something indicating that it is, in fact, a review request.
+If you send via Instagram or Twitter or Facebook, I will direct you to our inbox.
 I do so for two reasons: firstly, it’s an easily searchable, and secondly, it affords you the opportunity to send the items discussed below.
 That said, I do appreciate DM's--especially if we have talked before!
-If we haven't talked before, reach out and start networking!
+If we haven't talked before, reach out any time!

 Most importantly, if you are uncertain about anything in regards to the submission process, please, please don’t be afraid to ask!